-SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.2 Sale of uncompleted private properties Apply the provisions in the Housing Developers (Control & Licensing) Act (HDCLA) and Housing Developers Rules, relating but not limited to: Properties covered by the Act Sale and no-sale licence Duties of developers Mandatory information on housing project to be provided to intending buyers, including scaled floor plans and breakdown in unit floor area Controls on advertisements Standard OTP (including its contents) Standard S&P agreement (including its contents) e.g. buyers' obligations on payment schedule Interpret the respective stakeholder's rights and duties at various stages of a property transaction, e.g. OTP, S&P agreement, Temporary Occupation Permit (TOP), legal completion (cross-refer to Paper 2, Unit 4.3) Procedure for sub-sale Remedies for breach by seller and buyer e.g. shortfall in floor area, defects, failure to deliver vacant possession, failure to pay, unauthorised alteration to premises 3 4.3 Sale of completed private differences.
-Observe in practice the application of "caveat 3 properties emptor" and duty of disclosure in respect of defects in title and physical defects during sale.
-Determine what will constitute misrepresentation and the liabilities.
-Carry out sale procedure according to current 3 practice (cross-refer to Paper 1, Unit 1.4).
+SYLI SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.2 Sale of uncompleted private properties ■ Apply the provisions in the Housing Developers (Control & Licensing) Act (HDCLA) and Housing Developers Rules, relating but not limited to: - Properties covered by the Act - Sale and no-sale licence - Duties of developers - Mandatory information on housing project to be provided to intending buyers, including scaled floor plans and breakdown in unit floor area - Controls on advertisements - Standard OTP (including its contents) - Standard S&P agreement (including its contents) e.g. buyers' obligations on payment schedule - Interpret the respective stakeholder's rights and duties at various stages of a property transaction, e.g. OTP, S&P agreement, Temporary Occupation Permit (TOP), legal completion (cross-refer to Paper 2, Unit 4.3) - Procedure for sub-sale - Remedies for breach by seller and buyer e.g. shortfall in floor area, defects, failure to deliver vacant possession, failure to pay, unauthorised alteration to premises ■ Compare Sale of Commercial Properties Act with 3 HDCLA so as to draw out the similarities and differences. ì 4.3 Sale of completed private properties Observe in practice the application of "caveat emptor" and duty of disclosure in respect of defects in title and physical defects during sale.
+Determine what will constitute misrepresentation 3 and the liabilities.
+Carry out sale procedure according to current practice (cross-refer to Paper 1, Unit 1.4).
 3 Verify legal title of the seller.
-Understand the various formalities: by deed, in 3 2 writing and evidenced in writing, and be conversant with the legal requirements for a contract for sale of property to be enforceable.
-L Use the OTP and S&P contractual agreements competently and understand their legal effect.
+3 Understand the various formalities: by deed, in writing and evidenced in writing, and be conversant with the legal requirements for a contract for sale of property to be enforceable.
+2 Use the OTP and S&amp;P contractual agreements competently and understand their legal effect.
 3 Handle transaction monies lawfully.
 3 Understand legal requisitions and their purposes.
 Understand the requirement to conduct bankruptcy searches during property transactions in accordance with Land Titles Act.
 2 2